The Right Amount Blog

 Our role as general contractors allows us to advocate for our clients by ensuring that every aspect of the restoration is thoroughly assessed and executed.
 Insurance estimates may omit critical steps like permit acquisition, which is essential for legal compliance and safety, particularly in historic renovations.
 Without this oversight, the restoration could fall short of both regulatory standards and the client’s expectations.
 By leveraging our industry knowledge, we can identify and include these often-overlooked elements, providing a comprehensive solution that aligns with the insurance company’s obligations while meeting the practical demands of the project.

-In conclusion, insurance restoration is not just a service we offer—it’s a testament to our commitment to excellence at The Right Amount Design and Build.
+Insurance restoration is not just a service we offer—it’s a testament to our commitment to excellence at The Right Amount Design and Build.
 Our expertise as general contractors ensures that we go beyond the limitations of insurance-provided estimates, delivering restorations that respect the integrity of historic homes and adhere to real-world construction needs.
 This approach not only fulfills our clients’ needs but also reinforces the trust they place in us to restore their properties with precision and care.

 May, 2025